cnmipss-web/cnmi-pss-main/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 5.0.0 =
+* Update: Slight code cleaning.
+* Update: Checkboxes are updated dynamically.
+* Info: Media Cleaner is better than ever by going through so many improvements and optimizations this year.
+The plugin has also been perfectly stable for a few weeks, so I have decided to change its version number.
+Please help this plugin survive by giving me a nice review, here: https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post.
+Thank you :)

 = 4.8.4 =
 * Fix: Issue with ACF Repeater.
 * Fix: Trash and Ignore features resulted in a weird behavior when used together.
 * Add: Now can delete the results of a search.
 * Update: Many UI improvements.
-* Info: Please help this plugin survive by giving me a nice review, here: https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post.
-Thank you :)

 = 4.8.0 =
 * Update: Many parts of the UI were rewritten for a better experience.
 Buttons have a nicer logic.